gunblues/socket.io-client-pongTimeout/README.md

 # socket.io-client-pongTimeout
-if pong response is slower than pongTimeout value, trigger pong_abnormal event; if pong response is back to normal, trigger pong_normal event
+If pong response is slower than pongTimeout value, trigger pong_abnormal event; If pong response is back to normal, trigger pong_normal event

 ## How to use